Common query tasks in Power BI Desktop

 We’ll use a few data connections to complete these tasks.
 The data is available for you to download or connect to, in case you want to step through these tasks yourself.

-The first data connection is an Excel workbook.
+The first data connection is an Excel workbook, which you can download from this link.
 The other is a Web resource (which is also used in other Power BI Desktop help content) which can be accessed from here:

 The steps necessary to connect to both of those data sources is where the common Query tasks begin.